 Is there a way that you can automate the task?
 So that you don't have to do it in the future anymore?
-Especially nowadays there are a lot of things that can be automated, use the technologies.
+Especially nowadays many things can be automated, use the technologies.

 Can I delegate it?

 You don't have to do every single thing.
-It might be hard to get into it in the beginning but you do not always have to do things on your own.
-The best example for freelancers is bookkeeping: Yes you can do it yourself, it is not that complex once you understood it.
+It might be hard to get into it initially, but you do not always have to do things on your own.
+The best example for freelancers is bookkeeping: Yes, you can do it yourself; it is not that complex once you understood it.
 But is the money you save worth it compared to the time you spend on it?
-Most of the time it is better to delegate the task to someone who is specialized in that topic.
+Most of the time, it is better to delegate the task to someone specialising in that topic.

 Another example is when software companies start building internal tools instead of just using an existing service.
-In almost all cases it is more efficient to go for an existing solution and invest the saved time and money in the product that you sell.
+It is more efficient in almost all cases to go for an existing solution and invest the saved time and money in the product you sell.

 Does it have to happen now or can it be done later?

 Decide whether you have to do the task immediately or you can postpone it.
 If it doesn't have to happen now, then put the task back on your list and check the next one.
-Maybe in a week, this task does not matter anymore and you can just eliminate it.
+Maybe in a week, this task does not matter anymore, and you can eliminate it.

 Time Management is not about managing time but managing yourself.
-You have to decide what does matter to you and do those things first.
-And if you set the priorities of your tasks, make sure that you think about the long term impact of them.
+You have decided what does matter to you and do those things first.
+And if you set the priorities of your tasks, make sure that you think about their long-term impact.